supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 Some time passed and I started digging through a concept called "exploration" in my collection, which consists of tons of links and topics I am not familiar with.
 All of these have 100% priority and I explore the concept from time to time.
 Anyways, then I came across this very powerful idea...

 ## Cynefin Framework
 Cynefin Framework, sometimes called "sense-making device" is a framework used to aid decision-making.
 It has five domains: obvious, complicated, complex, chaotic, and disorder.
+It helps managers to identify how they perceive situations and make sense of their own and other people's behaviour.[

 ![cynefin_as_of_1st_june_2014.png](/cynefin_as_of_1st_june_2014.png)